BSc(Hons) Psychology (with Foundation Year)

-BSc(Hons) Psychology is accredited by the British Psychological Society (BPS), so you'll get the Graduate Basis for Chartership (GBC) alongside your degree.
+BSc(Hons) Psychology is accredited by the British Psychological Society (BPS), so you'll have the opportunity to obtain the Graduate Basis for Chartered Membership (GBC) alongside your degree.
 That's the initial recognised standard you need to become a practising psychologist.

 Built around the core BPS curriculum, the course will help you apply academic knowledge to real-world situations learning from internationally-recognised researchers and practitioners.

-You'll learn advanced psychological methods and gain valuable transferable skills, becoming a strong communicator and problem solver.
+You'll gain advanced psychological knowledge and valuable transferable skills, becoming a strong communicator and problem solver.

-Hands-on experience with psychological topics and approaches in practical sessions will develop your knowledge further.
+Hands-on experience with psychological measures and equipment and approaches in practical sessions will develop your knowledge further.

 Mentored by a personal tutor, you'll undertake work-based learning, have the opportunity to go on a placement, and participate in research projects.
 In your final year, you will complete an independent research project in an area of your interest.